unpoly/unpoly/README_RAILS.md

 unpoly-rails: Ruby on Rails bindings for Unpoly
 ===============================================

-[Unpoly](https://unpoly.com) is a backend-agnostic [unobtrusive JavaScript](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript) framework. `unpoly-rails` gives your [Ruby on Rails](http://rubyonrails.org/) application some convenience candy when you are using Unpoly in your frontend.
+[Unpoly](https://unpoly.com) is a backend-agnostic [unobtrusive JavaScript](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript) framework. `unpoly-rails` gives a [Ruby on Rails](http://rubyonrails.org/) application some convenience methods to communicate with an Unpoly-enhanced frontend.

+Note that bindings provided by `unpoly-rails` are entirely optional.
+You are free to use Unpoly with Rails without the `unpoly-rails` gem.

 Features